CL-BZH/Undirected-Graph-Algorithms/README.md

 * `struct Prim: MST`
 * `struct Kruskal: MST` *(Not complete)*

 An `MST` object has a vector of `MstElement` that is of size the number of vertices in the graph.
-This is where the nodes of the graph are instatiated *(remember a graph object defines only the topology of a graph)*.
-What is stored in the priority queue are pointers to these elements.
+This is where the nodes of the graph are instatiated *(remember a graph object defines only the topology of a graph)*.  **What is stored in the priority queue are pointers to these elements**.
 So, an `MstElement` stores a pointer to a node *(nodes are created on the heap)* and a boolean telling if the node was selected.
 It also has a field to store the id of its parent.
 The value given to the node by the algorithm is stored in the node itself *(see `Node` class in `graph.h`)*.
 The `MstElement` class also overload the '`>`' operator so that MST's elements can be compared by the STL priority queue.
 The base class called `MST` is generic and defines the interface for real implementation of the minimum spanning tree algorithms.